knative/eventing/docs/spec/sources.md

 A Source:

-- Represent an off or on-cluster system, service or application.
+- Represents an off or on-cluster system, service or application that produces events to be consumed by a sink.
 - Produces or imports CloudEvents.
 - Sends CloudEvents to the configured **sink**.